MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 - Android 8.0 and newer
 - Android Enterprise corporate owned work profile (COPE)

-### Use TEAP authentication in wired networks device configuration profiles for Windows devices<!-- 14042602 -->
+### Use TEAP authentication in wired networks device configuration profiles for Windows devices<!-- 14042602 removepending -->
 On Windows devices, you can create a **Wired Networks** device configuration profile that supports the Extensible Authentication Protocol (EAP) (**Devices** > **Configuration profiles** > **Create profile** > **Windows 10 and later** for platform > **Templates** > **Wired networks** for profile type).

 When you create the profile, you'll be able to use the Tunnel Extensible Authentication Protocol (TEAP).